ignatiusmb/aqua/README.md

 ## Getting started

-Full documentation, demos, and example, visit [aqua.mauss.dev](https://aqua.mauss.dev/)
+The official recommended way to build with Aqua is to use [Marqua](https://github.com/ignatiusmb/marqua).
+Full documentation, demos, and example, visit [aqua.mauss.dev](https://aqua.mauss.dev/).

 ### Installing